acryptos/docs-thegreatwave/faq.md

 * guide available soon

 ### 5. It's too complicated! any other easier way?
-* we will be launching the Governance NFT, where TGW governance token will be imbue within, allowing one to own the NFT to be part of the DAO.
+* we will be launching the Governance NFT, where TGW governance token will be imbued within, allowing one to own the NFT to be part of the DAO.

 ## Governance and Voting